 Curriculum Map of the English Major

 The department offers courses across all levels, from first-year seminars to fiction-writing workshops and advanced seminars.
 At the introductory level, the department offers first-year seminars and 1100-level courses.
-In addition to more advanced classes at the 2000 and 3000 levels, the department also offer opportunities for independent work such as independent studies and honors projects.
+In addition to more advanced classes at the 2000 and 3000 levels, the department also offers opportunities for independent work such as independent studies and honors projects.

-Introductory Courses First-year seminars in English offer reading- and writing-intensive introductions to Anglophone literature and film focused on particular themes.
+First-year seminars in English offer reading- and writing-intensive introductions to Anglophone literature and film focused on particular themes.
 They also introduce students to college-level analytical writing.

 English Composition (1060) is a skills-based and workshop-driven class aimed at helping students to improve their writing.
 It focuses on the nuts and bolts of composition, including grammar and mechanics, modes of argumentation and analysis, and citation practices.
 Students gain portable writing skills for college and for life, through practice and revision.
 (Does not count for the English major.)